merriam/techtree/doc/log.md

 Playing around with docker.
 Feels like slogging through random errors.
 A missing environment errors manifests itself as 'docker version' dying.
 Something is corrupted down in the virtual boxes.
 No documentation on the docker cache.

+Stopped playing with the check_update.py feature:  it can be a full new program.

+Added first tests with 'ubuntu' base repository.
+Added comments to the 'ubuntu' image.
+Added to bug report on "Couldn't snd EOF".
+Didn't file bugs on docs being wrong about mounts.
+Didn't file bugs on missing docs on exit status.
+Only so many bugs reported per day.

 2/9/2014